Transgenderism, transsexualism, & gender identity

 not eligible under tax law.
 They claim that GRS mainly changes the body's

 appearance, not its functionality.
-They ruled that GID is neither a disease or
+They ruled that Gender Dysphoria is neither a disease or

 an illness as defined in the tax code.

 Marshall Forstein, associate professor of psychiatry at Harvard Medical School, made a slightly caustic comment directed against the IRS: